ianhaggerty/backbone-sails/docs/0.1/tutorial/Syncing.md

 #### Timeout

 There is a global configuration option `timeout`, which can be set to tell the implementation how long to wait for a socket connection (in milliseconds), before rejecting a request.
-By default it is `false`, indicating to never give up - this mean's purely socket based requests (no ajax delegation) will wait indefinitely for a socket connection before resolving or rejecting - and potentially dangerous behaviour.
+By default it is `false`, indicating to never give up - this mean's purely socket based requests (no ajax delegation) will wait indefinitely for a socket connection before resolving or rejecting - a potentially dangerous behaviour.

 By setting `timeout` to a numeric value (2000 = two seconds), your requests to `fetch()`, `save()` etc, may reject on the basis that the request timed out (again - if there is no ajax delegation).
 If these methods do reject because of the request timing out, the promise will reject with `(timeout, method, instance, options)`.